 What is 6 Card Golf?

 6 Card Golf is a matching card game for two to six players.
 For two to four players, Golf requires a standard 52 playing card deck with two Jokers.
 For five to six players, Golf requires two standard 52 playing card decks with four Jokers.
+This guide gives a quick run down on the two to four player version, and it’s easy to add cards and players once you know the basics.

 The game is suitable for ages 8 and up, so it’s definitely in the “family card game” genre.

 This article focuses on the rules for 6 card golf, but you can play other variations with 9 or 12 cards as well.
+Let’s get into the details.

 How to Play 6 Card Golf